turnercore/lumberjane/README.md

 If you want to force the model to call a specific function you can do so by setting function_call: {"name": "<insert-function-name>"}.
 You can also force the model to generate a user-facing message by setting function_call: "none".
 Note that the default behavior (function_call: "auto") is for the model to decide on its own whether to call a function and if so which function to call.

 You can find more examples of function calling in the OpenAI cookbook:

+Set up the database:
+Right now the project uses supabase to host the database.
+This was chosen as it offers both auth and row level security on top of a Postgres Database instance.
+Supabase is self-hostable and open source, so if you want to host your own instance you can do so.

+Create the tables:
+- profiles
+- keys
+- tokens
+- logs

+Enable RLS on tokens and keys: